jbobbylopez/Twitter-List/README.md

 ##### Description

-Twitter::List::Create::CPANAuthors provides the ability to easily create a new Twitter list and have it populated with a list of Twitter usernames associated with CPAN authors based on data pulled from MetaCPAN.
+Twitter::List::CPANAuthors provides the ability to easily create a new Twitter list and have it populated with a list of Twitter usernames associated with CPAN authors based on data pulled from MetaCPAN.

 ##### Warning